 France's spectacular abbey Mont-Saint-Michel celebrates 1,000th birthday

-Sheep graze in the fields around the Mont Saint Michel, Wednesday, May 8, 2018, in western France.
+FILE - Sheeps graze in the fields around the Mont-Saint-Michel, Wednesday, May 8, 2018, in western France.
 France’s beloved abbey of Mont-Saint-Michel has reached a ripe old age.
 It's been 1,000 years since the laying of its first stone.
 The millennial of the UNESCO World Heritage site and key Normandy tourism magnet is being celebrated until November with exhibits, dance shows and concerts.
 French President Emmanuel Macron is heading there on Monday, June 5, 2023.
 (AP Photo/Thibault Camus, File)

 Share: